stephenieorr0423/battery_test_manual/Vacuum Test User Manual.typ

 is essential for creating controlled conditions that help ensure the battery’s safety and reliability in extreme environments.
-Shown in Figure 2
-#image("vacuumpump.jpg", width: 140pt)
 #text(16pt, [- Pressure Gauge])
+#image("pressuregauge.jpg", width: 80pt)
 This tool is used to measure the difference in pressure between the device and the surrounding atmosphere.
-#image("pressuregauge.jpg", width: 80pt)
+This tool is going to go on and be apart of the Vacuum Pump.

 #text(16pt, [- Timer])
 This tool is used to ensure the test is done for a precise and defined duration.
 #text(16pt, [- Insulated Battery Tray])

 This tool prevents the battery from shifting and moving and prevents any damage to the battery that is not caused from the altitude or pressure
-#image("tray.jpg", width: 130pt)

 #text(16pt, [- Microscope])
+#image("microscope.jpg", width: 110pt)
 This is optional but can be used to better the inspection of the battery
-#image("microscope.jpg", width: 110pt)

 #text(16pt, [- Multimeter])
+#image("multimeter.jpg", width: 50pt)
 This is used to measure voltage before and after the test

-#image("multimeter.jpg", width: 50pt)
+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

+#text("--", fill: white)

 = Procedure
 == Set up
 First do a OCV test and then a visual check of the battery, look for any damage, swelling, corrosion, or leakage.
 Also, make sure that the battery is not fully charged.
-It should be about 30%-60% charged.
+It should be about 30-60% charged.
 == Preparing the Vacuum Chamber
 Place the battery in the vacuum on a non-conductive, flat surface.
 Use a tray to isolate the battery from direct contact with the metal of the vacuum.
 == Set up instruments